DonTseTse/bash_commons/installer_tools.md

 - handle_dependency_installation(): called if a command is not defined.
 Receives the command as `$1` and the package manager (return value of [get_package_manager()](#get_package_manager)) as `$2`

+" - $1: no package name specified for $1 (package manager: $2), trying with the name of the command itself"

 **Verbose mode / message customization**

 The variable placeholders `%command`, `%path` and `%package` are replaced with the corresponding values. `%path` and `%package` are